 What other foods out there are like cheese and dairy?

 The simple truth is that animal products are hard to replicate.
-Just think about how much money and technology is needed to replicate the taste of meat!
+Just think about how much money and technology are needed to replicate the taste of meat!

-There is something about animal products like cheese with the soft, creamy texture that awakens the ‘primordial instinct’ within all of us.
+Something about animal products like cheese, with their soft, creamy texture, awakens the ‘primordial instinct’ within all of us.

 This unique texture is sometimes what’s driving your food cravings!

-But keep in mind, the creamy texture and lack of vitamin D, are less likely causes of cheese cravings.
+But keep in mind that the creamy texture and lack of vitamin D are less likely causes of cheese cravings.

 You’re still most likely not eating enough, not getting enough fat from other sources, or emotionally eating.